Since ancient times, the Shinmachi Rokkaku area has been at Kyoto’s heart—

 single travelers and group/family arrangements alike.

-The center of Kyoto from ancient times, Shinmachi Rokkaku is a town where old and new meld.
+The center of Kyoto from ancient times, Shinmachi Rokkaku is a town where old and new blend harmoniously.
 Extravagant and glorious yamahoko floats line the streets filled with crowds of people during the Gion Festival, and Kyoto’s many cultures and traditions can be felt here.
 Further, the hotel is in close proximity to Shijo Karasuma, which is considered a base for sightseeing and business in the city.
 Not only can you enjoy seeing the sights in this area but also shopping and gourmet as well.

 A compact hotel with only 12 rooms, this allows us to provide each and every guest room with a spacious environment and bespoke attention to comfort—even in the minute details.
 Complimentary, self-service coffee is available in the first-floor lounge 24 hours a day, and guests can enjoy a calm and relaxing time on the comfortable sofa.